 The Opinion touches on the specifics of genetic research - in particular regarding the fact that information about relatives may also be revealed from a research subject's genome (see page 25).
 The Opinion, however, could go further and highlight a number of other data protection issues associated with the use of the human genome in research.
 Three, in particular, come to mind.
 First, the Opinion could address the fact that information about genetic groups might be extracted from a research subject's genome and that these groups may also claim to have rights in relation to this data.
 Second, information may be extracted from the research subject's genome the content of which the research subject may not already be aware.
-This raises issues as to whether the research subject has the right to know or not know and, in some cases whether the issue of whether the biological sample should be considered as personal data - as suggested by the ECtHR and certain national laws.
+This raises issues as to whether the research subject has the right to know or not know and, in some cases whether the researchers may have an obligation not to inform.
+Third, the Opinion could address the issue of whether the biological sample should be considered as personal data - as suggested by the ECtHR and certain national laws.
+18

+Sabine Brünger-Weilandt

-Sabine Brünger-Weilandt President & CEO
+President & CEO

-FIZ Karlsruhe - Leibniz Institute for Information Infrastructure Hermann-von Helmholtz-Platz 1 76344 Eggenstein-Leopoldshafen
+FIZ Karlsruhe - Leibniz Institute

+for Information Infrastructure

+Hermann-von Helmholtz-Platz 1

+76344 Eggenstein-Leopoldshafen